voltagead/flaming-ironman/coding-standards/css/readme.md

 Use hyphen case, not camel or underscore (snake)

 For string use double quotes in css/scss.
 Don't use single quotes or NO quotes.

 Correct:
-`font-family: "DINWebPro-CondMedium", Helvetica, sans-serif;`
+`font-family: "DINWebPro-CondMedium", Arial, Helvetica, sans-serif;`

 Incorrect:
-`font-family: 'DINWebPro-CondMedium', Helvetica, sans-serif;` `font-family: DINWebPro-CondMedium, Helvetica, sans-serif;`
+`font-family: 'DINWebPro-CondMedium', Arial, Helvetica, sans-serif;` `font-family: DINWebPro-CondMedium, Arial, Helvetica, sans-serif;`

+_Font Family Tip:_ Make sure you use "Web Safe" fallback fonts when using custom fonts.
+[Click here](web-safe-fonts.md) to see a page of web safe font families.

 Sections of code should be organized and ordered in a manner that corresponds to the HTML